 There are a few words that became popular after Android became what it is today!
-USB OTG is one of those words.
-If you own an Android Smartphone or a tablet PC, for that matter — and have friends who do have expertise on Android, you would have heard of USB OTG for sure.
-Nevertheless, it seems that some people are yet to know about USB OTG and most of those who know about OTG don’t know how to use OTG.
-In this post, we’d get you an overview of what is USB OTG, notable uses and how to use USB OTG in your Android-based Smartphones or tablet PCs.
+Now, you will find very few people who do not know what is OTG because USB OTG is one of those words.
+If you own an Android Smartphone or a tablet PC, for that matter and have friends who do have expertise on Android, you would have heard of USB OTG for sure.
+Nevertheless, it seems that some people are yet to know about USB OTG and most of those who know about OTG don’t know how to use OTG or what is OTG.
+In this post, we’d get you an overview of what is OTG, notable uses and how to use OTG USB cable with your Android-based Smartphones or tablet PCs.

-USB OTG is the popular acronym of USB On-The-Go!
-Often spoken as just OTG, it is actually a standard —a standard that is used by mobile devices to talk to interact in-between.
+USB OTG is the popular acronym for USB On-The-Go cable!
+Often spoken as just OTG, it is actually a standard – a standard that is used by mobile devices to talk to interact in-between.
 Through the use of USB OTG, one mobile device will be able to be connected to another mobile device; for instance, your Smartphone can be connected to a USB pen drive, for accessing stored data.
 Another capability of USB OTG is to set master-slave roles for the connected devices.
 That is, by setting your Android Smartphone as the master device, you shall make use of additional hardware such as one keyboard or data storage.